JetBrains/mps-coderules/samples/fitch/README.md

 | Reiteration | 1 | Reinvokes a premise or an assumption available in the scope |
 | Judgement | (depends on the rule) | Invokes an inference rule |

-The rules of inference are defined by the used [system](http://logic.stanford.edu/intrologic/glossary/fitch_system.html) and consist of ten rules:
+The rules of inference are defined by the [system](http://logic.stanford.edu/intrologic/glossary/fitch_system.html) being used and comprises ten rules:

 | Inference rule | Symbol| Number of bases of a judgement |
 |:--|:--|:--|